hdecarne/gentoo-extras-overlay/README.md

 The following ebuild are no longer actively maintained in this repository and may be dropped in the future.

-* net-mail/zcp/zcp: New ebuild for the Zarafa groupware solution (http://www.zarafa.com).
-Now superseded by the Kopano Core ebuild above.

-* dev-cpp/libvmime-zcp/libvmime-zcp: New ebuild for Zarafa patched version of libvmime.
-Required by the zcp ebuild above.

-* www-apps/zarafa-webapp: New ebuild for the Zarafa Webapp client.
-Now superseded by the Kopano Webapp ebuild above.

-* www-apps/zarafa-webapp-{extbox,pdfbox}: New ebuild for the Zarafa Webapp file preview plugins (now superseded by the filepreviewer plugin).

-* www-apps/zarafa-webapp-files: New ebuild for the Zarafa Webapp files plugin for file access.

-* www-apps/zarafa-webapp-plugins-smime: New ebuild for the Zarafa Webapp S/MIME plugin for mail encryption.

-* www-apps/zarafa-webapp-plugins-filepreviewer: New ebuild for the Zarafa Webapp file previewer plugin.

-* www-apps/zarafa-webapp-plugins-mdm: New ebuild for the Zarafa Webapp Mobile Device Management plugin.

 * net-im/prosody: Updated ebuild for the Prosody XMPP server (http://prosody.im/) for SASL support.

 * dev-lua/lua-cyrussasl: New ebuild for the Cyrus-SASL LUA binding as used by Prosody.